How Much Will My Car Insurance Rates Go Up After a Crash in 2026?

 • In an accident caused by animals or falling objects

-How to save on car insurance after an accident
+How to avoid an insurance increase after an accident

-If you caused an accident and your car insurance rate increased, you can lower your rates by comparing quotes, looking for discounts and adjusting your coverage.
+However, you can lower your car insurance rate after an accident by comparing quotes, looking for discounts and adjusting your coverage.

 icon